xiaqingxu1/test-readme/README.md

 ## Mathematical Expressions

 ### Inline Expressions

-To include a mathematical expression within a paragraph, use single dollar signs.

 Example: The formula for the area of a circle is $A = \pi r^2$.

 ### Display Expressions

-For expressions that should be displayed on their own line, use double dollar signs.

-Example:

 $$
 E = mc^2
 $$

 ## Equations

-### Numbered Equations

-LaTeX in markdown does not traditionally support automatic numbering.
-However, for demonstration, equations are usually not numbered in markdown documents.

 ### Aligned Equations

-You can align equations for better readability.

-Example:

 $$
 \begin{align}
 a &= b + c \\